Folds in the skin

 Use your nails.

-Put moderate pressure and explore.
+Apply moderate pressure, and explore.

 What do dermatologists say about them?